 We don’t have all the answers, but we are doing our best to listen harder and educate ourselves.

-We're still in the process of working through all the actions we'll need to take, but below are some of the actions we've already put in place as part of our diversity and inclusion programme (as of 01/05/2021).
+We're still in the process of working through all the actions we'll need to take, but below are some of the actions we've already put in place as part of our diversity and inclusion programme and we have more planned for 2023.

 We all have a responsibility to ensure that hireful is a welcoming and inclusive work environment.
 So we have asked all our staff to complete our Unconscious Bias eLearning course.